OCA/event/partner_event/README.rst

 * Partner column is visible on registration one2many list inside the event.
 * Action in partner tree view 'More' button, to register several partners to an event
+* Restricts partner deletion when event attendees are linked to it.

 Configuration
 =============